malahx/QuickMods/QuickGoTo/README.md

 1.3.4
 	Fixed error where hovering over GoTo button would lock the entire screen and not unlock it unless one of the goto buttons was selected
 	Added support for the ClickThroughBlocker
+	Removed GotoVAB and GoToSPH when in the Editor

 v1.33 - 2017.05.31
 * New: Added support of the stock localisation,